From First Steps to Professional Practice

 - Professional readiness

-Applying for Pre-Accredited Membership of Irish Association of Counsellors and Psychotherapists involves meeting a number of professional and training requirements to ensure you’re fully prepared for practice.
-Below is an overview of what you’ll need:
+Applying for pre-accredited membership of IACP involves meeting a number of professional and training requirements to ensure you’re fully prepared for practice.
+Here is an overview of what you will need:

-- Client Work Experience: Pre-accredited members must complete at least 450 hours of supervised client work after your trainee placement hours is essential.
+- Client work experience: Pre-accredited members must complete at least 450 hours of supervised client work after their trainee placement hours.

-- Supervision: Your client work must be supervised by an accredited professional (recognised by IACP, BACP, or IAHIP), with supervision levels in accordance with your pre accredited membership category.
+- Supervision: All client work must be supervised by an accredited professional recognised by IACP, BACP or IAHIP, with supervision levels in line with the pre-accredited membership category.

-Once you have completed your pre-accredited period, you will be invited to apply for Full Accreditation here
+When you have completed your pre-accredited period, you will be invited to apply for full accreditation.

-How Long Does it Take to Become a Counsellor or Psychotherapist?
+How Long It Takes to Become a Counsellor or Psychotherapist

-Your timeline depends on study mode and can be 4-6 years.
+Your timeline depends on your study mode and can be 4 to 6 years.
 Many students study part-time while working.

 - Certificate: 3 months